tuanlong1106/AI-object-dection/README.md

-# AI Object Detection using YOLOv5 and OpenCV
+# AI Object Detection using YOLOv5 and OpenCV With Camera of MacOS

 This project demonstrates real-time object detection using Python 3, the OpenCV library, and the YOLOv5 model.